lipengfeizju/personal/_posts/2025-03-17-auto-encoders.md

 \end{aligned}
 $$

-where the KL-divergence can be obtained by comparing the mean and variance estimate with the prior latent distribution.
+where the KL-divergence can be obtained by comparing the mean and variance estimate from the encoder network \\(\phi\\) with the prior latent distribution.